srappel/GeodexTools.pyt/README.md

 5. (Optional) Set the Flip RECORD and LOCATION parameter to switch these fields in the output.
 6. Run the tool, and the selected records will be saved as a JSON file which meets OIM specification 1.0

+### Validate Geodex JSON Tool

+1. Open the Validate Geodex JSON tool.
+1. Select the Input JSON File by browsing to your JSON or GeoJSON file.
+1. Select the JSON Schema File or use the default schema.
+1. Run the tool to validate your JSON file against the schema.
+1. A message will confirm whether the validation was successful or detail any errors.